Great Bear Rainforest

-Deposit: $3000 / Tuition: $7,995
+Deposit: $3,000 / Tuition: $8,995

 A Once In A Lifetime Journey

 Join Michael Forsberg and Melissa Groo as they lead a small, select group of intrepid travelers into the Great Bear Rainforest in British Columbia.
 This is a tour for photographers who are looking for a new way of approaching nature photography, both in an aesthetic and storytelling way.
 Photography has the power to tell a story and to affect conservation.
-Although we may see and photograph bears (black bears and grizzly bears), this tour is not about getting frame-filling shots of bears; it’s about engaging with and documenting the countless things that make up this ecosystem, from the large, luminous jellyfish, to the fin of a humpback whale scything the water, to the salmon skeletons found deep in the forest, picked clean.
+Although we may see and photograph bears (black bears, grizzly bears and spirit bears), this tour is not about getting frame-filling shots of bears; it’s about engaging with and documenting the countless things that make up this ecosystem, from the large, luminous jellyfish, to the fin of a humpback whale scything the water, to the salmon skeletons found deep in the forest, picked clean.
 We’ll photograph sweeping vistas of valleys carved by glaciers, and gigantic hemlock trees dripping with “old man’s beard.”
 We will venture deep into old-growth rainforest, guided by expect trackers who will point out to us the plants and animals that make this ecosystem so special, and we’ll trek into valleys marked by meadows of wildflowers and meandering streams.
 Back at the lodge we’ll spend time with the First Nations people that are working hard to conserve this area, discovering what the threats are what they’re doing to combat them.
 Throughout all of this, we’ll talk and think about making pictures that touch on conservation principles applicable to any situation.

 Participants need to be in good physical condition.
 This means that they are able to walk up to 3 or 4 miles carrying their chosen equipment, snacks, water.
 They should be able to clamber in and out of boats on their own, and cope with maneuvering often slippery rocks at the shoreline.
 They should be able to handle being on small boats sometimes on choppy water for up to two hours at a time.